MarianoChaves/pygent/README.md

 to force local execution.
 When the session starts the CLI shows the persona name and whether it is running locally or in Docker so you can easily tell which agent is active.
+Pass `--confirm-bash` if you want to approve each bash command before it runs.
+Use `--ban-cmd CMD` to disallow specific commands entirely (repeat to ban multiple).
 Pass `--config path/to/pygent.toml` to load settings from a file.

 Type messages normally; use `/exit` to end the session.
 Each command is executed